Randy Castillo

 Randolpho Francisco Castillo (December 18, 1950 – March 26, 2002) was an American musician.
-He was Ozzy Osbourne's drummer during the mid-1980s to the early 1990s, and later as drummer for Mötley Crüe, from 1999 to 2000.
+He was Ozzy Osbourne's drummer during the mid-1980s to the early 1990s, and he was the drummer for Mötley Crüe, from 1999 to 2000.

 Early life

 Castillo was born in Albuquerque, New Mexico.
 He was inspired to take up the drums after seeing The Beatles perform on The Ed Sullivan Show in 1964.

 Randy's first rock band in Albuquerque was a hard rock cover band, "The Wumblies," which later moved to Denver, Colorado before breaking up in 1980.

 Randy Castillo was a mixed-race Apache Native American, and had four sisters.

 Career

 In 1984, Castillo was hired to play drums for Lita Ford and was featured on her Dancin' on the Edge album.
 Ford introduced Castillo to her boyfriend, Mötley Crüe bassist Nikki Sixx, and Nikki's bandmate Tommy Lee.
 Shortly after the Dancin' on the Edge tour, Lee called Castillo from a party he was at with Ozzy Osbourne and told him Ozzy was looking for a new drummer.
 Despite being unable to audition right away due to a broken leg he suffered while skiing, Castillo was hired by Osbourne a couple months later and ended up staying with the Ozzy Osbourne band for ten years, recording five albums with Ozzy during that time: The Ultimate Sin (1986), No Rest for the Wicked (1988), Just Say Ozzy (1990), No More Tears (1991), and a double-disc live album, Live & Loud (1993).

 After recording Ozzy's live album in 1993, he joined the short-lived Bone Angels, followed by Red Square Black.
 Castillo also briefly returned to Osbourne's band in 1995 for a tour, and played drums on several tribute albums during this time.
 He played with Ronnie James Dio on a cover of Alice Cooper's "Welcome To My Nightmare" on the Alice Cooper tribute album Welcome To The Nightmare (An All Star Salute To Alice Cooper) and performed all drumming duties on a star-studded Def Leppard tribute album titled Leppardmania.

 In 1999, after Lee had left Mötley Crüe, Sharon Osbourne called Castillo and suggested he join the band, which he did without audition.
 He had previously briefly played with Vince Neil as a touring drummer for the Vince Neil Band, and was an old friend of the band.
 His only recording with the band, 2000's New Tattoo, was somewhat of a return to the classic Mötley Crüe sound.
 However, fan reaction was mixed and the album was not as successful as the band hoped it would be.
 Still, there was excitement over the upcoming tour due to the revival in interest of many '80s hard rock acts, and the band geared up for their "Maximum Rock" tour with thrash metal legends Anthrax and Megadeth.

 He also authored an instructional drum video for Star Licks in 1987.